TALI-OSU/Meet-TALI/Goals.md

 # TALI's Goals
+ * To bring Computer Science Education to K-12 students across Linn, Benton, and surrounding counties.
+ * To bring Computer Science to students who are not majoring in CS at Oregon State University, but want to learn CS.
- * Develop curriculum that can easily be taught.
+ * Develop curriculum that can easily be taught to all people no matter their CS background or knowledge.
- * Lessons should be engaging for students.
+ * Create engaging lessons for students.
 Students should enjoy learning.
- * Lessons should cater to students of all levels.